wjivan/obsidianmovies/README.md

-# obsidianmovies
- IMDB metadata to markdown for Obsidian

 # Motivation
 Obsidian is a great productivity tool that I use to keep my thoughts and ideas in place.
 One area I want to log and review are movies.
 When I sat down and listed all my favourite movies, it came down to a list of more than 100 movies!
 Trying to search through the cast and directors for all these movies is time consuming and I just want to get a quick summary of the movie before trying to write my own thoughts on them.
 So I decided to use Python to automate this for me.